 When you consult with Dr. Liao, it will be apparent that he is focused on providing you the best outcome with the safest approach.
 Dr. Liao has expertise in breast and facial surgery, where techniques utilized in complex reconstructive surgery are applied to enhance cosmetic outcomes, and vice versa.
 Dr. Liao has expertise in the latest proven cosmetic procedures and performs the most challenging soft tissue reconstruction.
 It is this depth of clinical experience and versatility of practice that makes his skill set unique, enabling him to optimize care for both cosmetic and reconstructive patients.

-He is expert in 1) breast surgery: breast lift (mastopexy), breast augmentation, reduction mammaplasty, all reconstruction methods, 2) facial aesthetic surgery: blepharoplasty, rhinoplasty, face and neck lift, otoplasty, Botox and fillers, 3) body contouring: tummy tucks, liposuction.
+He is expert in 1) breast surgery: breast augmentation, breast lift (mastopexy), reduction mammaplasty, all reconstruction methods, 2) facial aesthetic surgery: blepharoplasty, rhinoplasty, face and neck lift, otoplasty, Kybella, Botox and fillers, 3) body contouring: tummy tucks, liposuction.

 Dr. Liao graduated from Stanford University, Harvard Medical School / M.I.T.
 (MD, PhD), and trained in Harvard Plastic Surgery Residency.
 Dr. Liao's clinical and academic excellence have earned numerous prestigious awards: American Surgical Association Fellowship, Basil O'Connor Scholarship, MGH Cancer Center 100 Honoree.

 Dr. Liao is an Associate Professor in Surgery and Director of Cleft and Craniofacial Center at MGH.
 He also directs research as Principal Faculty of the Harvard Stem Cell Institute at the Center for Regenerative Medicine, with funding from the National Institutes of Health.